Alexis M.,

 Let's be honest.

-• Takes months to complete
+Takes months to complete

-• Consumes a fortune in consultancy fees
+Consumes a fortune in consulting fees

-• Gets filed away immediately
+Is filed away immediately

-• Is outdated before it is even finished
+Is outdated before it's even finished

 What actually makes a risk assessment useful

-We will go through how to conduct risk assessments that people actually use.
+We'll walk through how to conduct risk assessments that people actually use.
 Not the kind that wins awards for thoroughness.
 The kind that prevents disasters and enables smart allocation of limited resources.

 The four-step process that actually works

-Step 1: Prepare (Or: Stop and Think before you start)
+Step 1: Prepare (Or: Stop and think before you start)

 Scope: What are you actually assessing?
 Your entire organization?
 A business process?
 A single application?

-Step 2: Conduct (Or: The actual investigation)
+Step 2: Execute (Or: The actual analysis)

 Who wants to harm you (or what could go wrong)?